Abandoned carts in CartBounty

 CartBounty will not save any abandoned cart if the user’s score is below 0.2.
 Please take a look at this example to learn how to adjust the default sensitivity using a filter.

-Please note that enabling Google reCAPTCHA will not protect your store against ghost carts.
+Please note that enabling Google reCAPTCHA will not protect your store against anonymous carts.
 It only protects against bots leaving recoverable abandoned carts (ones that add products to the cart and enter email or phone number).

 4. Automate abandoned cart recovery